kddrake/sample-iop/README.md

 A sample and test of the UX Intern Onboarding Project

 ##**How to Use**
+1. In the root directory of this repository run `gulp`
-1. Load `index.html` in your prefered browser
+2. Load `localhost:1820` in your preferred browser

 ##**Dependencies**
-None
+1. gulp
+  1. gulp-connect
+  2. gulp-sass